ahmed-musallam/n8n-nodes-adobe-firefly/README.md

-# n8n-nodes-adobe-firefly
+# n8n-nodes-firefly-services

 This is an n8n community node.
-It lets you use Adobe Firefly Services, Photoshop API, and Audio/Video API in your n8n workflows.
+It lets you use [Adobe Firefly Services, Photoshop API, and Audio/Video API](https://developer.adobe.com/firefly-services/docs/firefly-api/) in your n8n workflows.

+> [!WARNING]
+> This is NOT an official Adobe Node. it's just a community node that uses adobe publicly available APIs.

 > Code is mostly Cursor generated with highly technical guidance, so be kind.